ankendenke/cyber-security/Linux Notes/bash cyber sec script examples.md

-Bash scripting is indeed a powerful tool for cybersecurity professionals in Linux environments, enabling you to automate tasks, analyze data, perform penetration testing, and much more.
+[[Linux]] Bash scripting is indeed a powerful tool for cybersecurity professionals in Linux environments, enabling you to automate tasks, analyze data, perform penetration testing, and much more.
 Here's a structured guide from beginner to advanced Bash scripting, specifically tailored for cybersecurity purposes.

 ## 1. **Beginner Level: Bash Basics**